Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

 * Load the DMTCP module: `module load dmtcp`
 * DMTCP usually runs an additional coordinator process that manages the creation of checkpoints and such.
 It starts automatically when calling the `dmtcp_launch` wrapper script or can be started explicitly with `dmtcp_coordinator`.
-For each application that should be checkpointed one coordinator is needed.
+One coordinator process is needed for each application that should be checkpointed.
 DMTCP assumes that every process running under the same coordinator belongs to a single, distributed computation.
-The coordinator and `dmtcp_launch` can take a handful of parameters, see `man dmtcp_coordinator` or `man dmtcp_launch`.
-Via `-i` you can specify an interval (in seconds) in which checkpoint files are to be created automatically and with `-p` a port for the coordinator can be specified.
+The coordinator and `dmtcp_launch` can take a handful of parameters, see `man dmtcp_coordinator` or `man dmtcp_launch` for details.
+Some convenient options are:
+    * Via `-i` you can specify an interval (in seconds) in which checkpoint files are to be created automatically.
+    * With `-p` a port for the coordinator can be specified.
 This is useful when running multiple different coordinators for multiple computations, which should be checkpointed independently on the same host.
 * In front of your program call, you have to add the wrapper script `dmtcp_launch`.
 This will create a checkpoint automatically after 40 seconds and then terminate your application and with it the job.
-If the job runs into its time limit (here: 60 seconds), the time to write out the checkpoint was probably not long enough.
+If the job runs into its time limit, the time to write out the checkpoint was probably not long enough.
 If all went well, you should find checkpoint files ending on `.dmtcp` in your checkpoint directory (working directory if not specified differently) together with a script called `./dmtcp_restart_script.sh`.
 However due to limited support of `Slurm` in DMTCP the restart script does not work.
 For an explanation on how to restart from an checkpoint image please refer to chapter `Restarting from checkpoint image`.
 For further information on checkpointing MPI programs with DMTCP please refer to chapter `Multithreading and MPI under DMTCP`.

 ???+ example "How to checkpoint in fixed intervals"

+    === "Sequential/Multithreaded application"

         ```console
-    #/bin/bash
+        #!/bin/bash

+        #SBATCH --nodes=1
+        #SBATCH --tasks-per-node=1
-    #SBATCH --time=00:01:00
+        #SBATCH --cpus-per-task=64
-    #SBATCH --cpus-per-task=8
+        #SBATCH --time=01:00:00
-    #SBATCH --mem-per-cpu=1500
+        #SBATCH --account=<account>

+        module purge
+        module load <modules>

+        export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK
-    dmtcp_launch -i 40 ./my-application #for sequential/multithreaded applications
+        dmtcp_launch -i 600 ./path/to/openmp_application
-    #or: dmtcp_launch -i 40 --ib --rm mpiexec ./my-mpi-application #for MPI
-    applications
         ```

+    === "MPI parallel application"

+        ```console
+        #!/bin/bash

+        #SBATCH --ntasks=64
+        #SBATCH --time=01:00:00
+        #SBATCH --account=<account>

+        module purge
+        module load <modules>

+        dmtcp_launch -i 600 --ib --rm mpiexec ./path/to/mpi_application
+        ```

+    TODO: Describe the example
+    TODO: do we use mpirun here?

 ### Checkpointing on Demand